 Fierce Feline Pumpkin

 Trick-or-treaters will love this fierce feline, grabbing at "yarn" made from candy-filled plastic balls wrapped with twine.
-If resting the pumpkin on its side, cut the opening at the back, instead of at the stem.
+If you're resting the pumpkin on its side, cut the opening at the back instead of at the stem.
 Once you've lit the pumpkin, place the back piece on and secure it with T-pins.

 Transform your gourd or pumpkin into a modern-day mummy with this easy project.
 Choose a tall, oblong specimen so you'll have more room to wrap.
-For the pumpkin's eyes, cut two 1/2-inch holes with saw.
+For the pumpkin's eyes, cut two 1/2-inch holes.
 Place map tacks inside holes.
 To complete the eyes, draw dots on map tacks with a marker.
 Secure one end of a white streamer to the stem end of the pumpkin with double-sided tape; wrap the streamer around the pumpkin, leaving a gap for eyes to show through.
 Once the bottom of the pumpkin is wrapped, secure the other end of the streamer to the pumpkin with double-sided tape.

 Shop Now: Celebrate It Crepe Streamer, $2.99, michaels.com; Scotch Removable Double Sided Tape, $3.72, walmart.com.

 The contrast of white pumpkins with bronze sequined appliqués forms a stunning display that will quickly elevate your Halloween décor in a chic way.
 You don't have to stop at the color scheme we've suggested—black pumpkins with silver rhinestone appliqués looks spooky and stylish.
 To complete the display, cover the stems with liquid gilding to match their embellishments.

 Floral Monogram Pumpkin